Causes, Symptoms, Treatment Options

 What to Expect During Your Exam

 At your exam, Dr. Sultan will review your hormone levels and medications, and she will discuss any lifestyle or nutritional matters that may be affecting your endometriosis pain.
 It is possible that your prescription medications could be exacerbating endometriosis pain or creating other underlying health issues.
-Dr. Sultan may recommend alternatives to any prescription medications that are worsening your endometriosis symptoms or offer nutritional counseling to help manage endometriosis.
+Dr. Sultan may recommend alternatives to any prescription medications that are worsening your symptoms or offer nutritional counseling.

-Beyond hormone therapy, pain medications may work well to ease pain or other mild symptoms of endometriosis.
+Beyond hormone therapy, pain medications may work well to ease pain or other mild symptoms .
 Depending on other medications you are taking, Dr. Sultan may recommend over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) or prescribe a stronger pain reliever.
-As a last resort, there are many surgical treatments to help ease endometriosis symptoms, although several clinical trials report these procedures to be ineffective at relieving pain from endometriosis.
+As a last resort, there are many surgical procedures to help ease symptoms, although several clinical trials report these procedures to be ineffective at relieving pain from endometriosis.

 Invest in Your Overall Wellness